 When agents touch production systems, basic questions matter: Who approved this?
 What credentials does it use?
 What can it read and write?
 What did it actually do?

 Most organizations can't answer these questions today.
 Agents are built in isolation, connected ad hoc, and run without audit trails.
+The Hacker News reported that 80% of companies running agents in production have already experienced unintended actions — unauthorized system access, data leaks, calls to systems no one authorized.
 Security teams inherit risk they didn't sign off on.

 Visibility